Loading...

 A group of eight binary digits is called a byte.

-A byte is eight binary digits.
+A byte is 8 binary digits.

-These are not the same and do not confuse them.
+These are not the same, and do not confuse them.

-For example, here are eight binary digits.
+For example, here are 8 binary digits.

 This is a byte.

-This is one byte.
+This is 1 byte.

-Eight binary digits together is one byte.
+8 binary digits together is 1 byte.

 Here are 24 binary digits.

-This is three bytes.
+This is 3 bytes.

 This is a sequence of 128 bits.

 What size is it in bytes?
-Or how many groups of eight can you form with 128 bits?
-128 divided by 8 equals 16 bytes, and we can write that as 16 bytes or 16 capital B.
+Well, how many groups of 8 can you form with 128 bits?
+128 divided by 8 equals 16 bytes.

 Let's have a quick check.